fwong03/celery/docs/userguide/tasks.rst

     A task that blocks indefinitely may eventually stop the worker instance from doing any other work.

-    If you task does I/O then make sure you add timeouts to these operations, like adding a timeout to a web request using the :pypi:`requests` library:
+    If your task does I/O then make sure you add timeouts to these operations, like adding a timeout to a web request using the :pypi:`requests` library:

     .. code-block:: python